 There are plenty of ways to top a pizza that don't include meat.
 Why not try:

-- Tomato pie (a dusting of Parmesan cheese on a just-baked thick-crust pizza)
+- Tomato pie, shown above (a dusting of Parmesan cheese on a just-baked thick-crust pizza)

 - Fresh tomatoes, basil and mozzarella

 - Broccoli and mushrooms (try this without the tomato sauce!)